 If you are new to recovery or a visitor, we invite you to attend this one-time meeting after the large group session.
 We meet in our café.
 You will receive a brief introduction to CR through a short video, discussion of our meeting format, and some personal testimonies.
 There is no obligation to share.
 Just join us and find out about CR, ask questions, and determine if it is a good fit for you.

 Join others for a time of fellowship, coffee, and dessert after the small group time.
 It is an excellent way to unwind, relax, and get to know others better.
 Many use this time to connect with a sponsor and accountability team.

 Childcare is available from 7:00–9:00 p.m.

 Childcare is provided from birth to preschool.
 We have a ministry specifically designed for children in grades K-5 called Celebration Place.
-We also have a ministry for young folks in 6-12 grades called The Landing.
 All childcare workers have background checks.

 Do I have to be a member of Morning Star Fellowship to attend?